ErlingSigurdson/Drv7Seg2x595/README.md

 ## Special cases

 * **Multiple drivers**.
-You can create additional instances of `Drv7Seg2x595Class` and use them for driving multiple displays, but it is adviced not to employ SPI by more than one instance at a time.
+You can create additional instances of `Drv7Seg2x595Class` and use them for driving multiple displays, but you shouldn't employ SPI by more than one instance at a time.

 * **Single-digit displays**.
 With a single-position display there's usually no purpose in a switchable signal that turns the only character position ON and OFF (all control job can be done by `seg_byte` alone), nor there's a need for